Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 |Dynamics of Experience|

 As already noted, horses usually gain Experience when they race.
 They will lose it whenever they are not racing.
 The amount they gain from a race will be determined largely by their PR, so horses running in lower grades of races may not gain much, if any, Experience.
+Stellar races are the best place for horses to earn Experience.
 Beyond that, the ease of maintaining Experience is based upon their Experience gene.

 Some horses will almost never be able to maintain Experience, regardless of how well they race, while others will have an easier time retaining high Experience levels.

 In addition to increasing from racing, horses can also gain Experience from performing buddy workouts.
-Performing buddy workouts when a horse is resting (see above) will help mitigate some of the Experience naturally lost when a horse isn't racing.
 There are a few other ways you can boost Experience listed in the table below.

 Experience is reduced when feeding Focus, Hype, or Gleam, so be mindful of when you use these feeds.